Professor Derek M Yellon (Director)

 Under Professor Yellon’s guidance, the Hatter Cardiovascular Institute has developed a strong reputation in these areas, leading on international clinical trials and forging strong collaborative links with both industry and academia.
 The Hatter Cardiovascular Institute also runs a range of international & national education & postgraduate training programme (see education & training)

 Professor Yellon is on the editorial board of several major Cardiovascular Journals and has published in excess of 600 full papers and edited 23 books.
-Professor Yellon has a current h-index of 140 and was named as a Highly Cited Researcher in 2019, 2020 and 2021.
+Professor Yellon has a current h-index of 146 and has been named as a Highly Cited Researcher annually since 2019.